Prayer I Believe

 He descended to the dead.

-He ascended into Heaven and sits at the right hand of God, the Father Almighty.
+He ascended into Heaven and sat at the right hand of God, the Father Almighty.

 the forgiveness of sins, the resurrection of the body, and the life everlasting.

 Prayers I Believe in English (extended version) - The Apostles Creed Prayer

 “I Believe (The Apostles Creed Prayer)” Confession Long Version (ENGLISH)